justsvykas/ambulance_location_model/README.md

 - Predicted ambulance response times while varying time and week-day
 - Analysed data and arrived at conclusion where extra ambulance station would decrease response time most

 Important to say that the conclusions has biases due to the nature of data.
-Such as population density is not equal to address density etc
+Such as population density is not equal to address density